ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Conservative therapy

-• there is no specific drug therapy to alter the course of the disease
+• no specific drug therapy to alter the course of the disease

-• standard treatment is used for ischemic and hemorrhagic strokes
+• standard treatment protocols for ischemic and hemorrhagic strokes are applied

-• efficacy and safety of thrombolysis is unclear; increased risk of bleeding from fragile collaterals need to be considered
+• efficacy and safety of thrombolysis is unclear; increased risk of bleeding from fragile collaterals needs to be considered

-• in secondary stroke prevention, antiplatelet therapy is used
+• for secondary stroke prevention, antiplatelet therapy is commonly used

-• not an evidence-based practice; should be individualized based on the type and severity of the stroke, angiographic findings, and after weighing the risks and benefits of therapy
+• not an evidence-based approach; should be individualized, taking into account the type and severity of the stroke, angiographic findings, and a risk-benefit analysis of the therapy

 • increased risk of ICH should be taken into account